ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPositionInterpolator.rst

 IPositionInterpolator
 =====================

-.. py:class:: IPositionInterpolator
+.. py:class:: ansys.stk.core.graphics.IPositionInterpolator

    object

    Position interpolators compute positions based on a collection of input positions.
 Position interpolators are used in conjunction with the polyline primitive to render things such as great arcs and rhumb lines.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPositionInterpolator

 Overview
 --------